Scarabaeus1031/NEXAH/ARCHITECTURE/CORE/field_reconstruction/README.md

 A system is not just a trajectory.

-It exists within a structured field.
+It exists within a structured field — but this field is only **partially observable and locally reliable**.

 This module reconstructs: